hasibzunair/peekaboo/README.md

 We propose a method for unsupervised object localization by learning context-based representations.
 This is done at both the pixel-level by making predictions on masked images and at shape-level by matching the predictions of the masked input to the unmasked one.

+**Note**: This work extends on our previous work [MSL](https://github.com/hasibzunair/msl-recognition) for recognition of small and occluded objects and also [MaskSup](https://github.com/hasibzunair/masksup-segmentation) for supervised segmentation of ambiguous regions while being simple and efficient.

 ## 1. Specification of dependencies

 This code requires Python 3.8 and CUDA 11.2.
 Create and activate the following conda envrionment.